-On pine flooring we would always recommend varnish due to the pine being softer, more porous wood, which will have better absorbency than surface protection, compared to other species.
-However, it also depends on how heavy the floors are used, wether the client is ready to maintain the floors 16 - 24 months (as recommended) and of course not last - personal choice, as the hardwax leaves more natural feeling of the wood.
+On pine flooring, we would always recommend varnish due to the pine being softer, more porous wood, which will have better absorbency than surface protection, compared to other species.
+However, it also depends on how heavy the floors are used, whether the client is ready to maintain the floors 16 - 24 months (as recommended) and of course not last - personal choice, as the hardwax leaves more natural feeling of the wood.

 Hope the above helps.
 If you decide to go for Hardwax-Oil, I will recommend and include in our quote the new Osmo 2K Pure product, which offers better durability.